 The quality of the food on offer at the Taychreggan Hotel is excellent.
-The hotel has been awarded 2 AA Rosettes for its dining every year for many years, and the arrival of chef Colin Cairns in 2009 seems likely to ensure that the hotel remains a beacon of culinary excellence for some time to come.
+The hotel has been awarded 2 AA Rosettes for its dining every year for many years.
 You can read our hotel review for Taychreggan here.

 The Taychreggan Hotel offers guests a number of dining options.
 Afternoon tea is available every afternoon in the public areas of the hotel: we'd recommend the comfortable lounges or the bright and airy Orangerie.
 The choices on offer range from a simple tea and shortbread to the rather more substantial full tea, comprising a sandwich, a scone with cream and jam, and tea.
 In the late afternoon, children's high tea is served in the bar.
 Meanwhile, a room service menu is available at all times, and packed lunches can be arranged.

 Dinner is enjoyed in the dining room on the ground floor of the hotel's new wing.
 This can be divided into two separate areas to allow private dining to take place at one end.
 On entering the restaurant your attention is immediately drawn to the line of full length arched windows along one side, giving magnificent views out over Loch Awe.

 The five course table d'hote dinner menu changes daily.
 Within it guests are offered a choice between two starters, two mains and two sweets or the option of cheese.
 Any detailed discussion can only be a snapshot of one particular day's menu, but after a superb appetiser of smoked duck with roasted plums, our starter choice was between pan fried fillet of rainbow trout, or a warm salad of goats cheese and Stornoway black pudding.
 Both were very good.
 The lemon sorbet which followed was a perfect palate cleanser.